Varunbansode0209/sketch2face-hybrid/docs/design_overview.md

 \- Confidence score for each match

-\- Heatmap visualization showing important facial regions
+\- Heatmap visualization for explainability

-\- No-match response if similarity is below threshold
+\- No-match decision when similarity is below threshold